-10. But the Wildom of God was always Foolifhnels with Men.
-No marvel then, that the great Mystery of the Gospel, should be now also hid from the Wise and Prudent, as well as in the Days of Old: That it should be almost universally denied, rediculed, and exploded as mere Frenzy: And that all who dare avow it still, are branded with the Names of Madmen and Enthusiasts.
-This is that Falling away which was to come: That general Apology, of all Orders and Degrees of Men. which we even now find to have overspread the Earth.
-Run to and fro in the Streets of Jerusalem, and see if ye can find a Man; a Man that loveth the Lord his Gon with all his Heart, and serveth him with all his Strength.
-How does our own Land mourn (that we look no farther) under the Overflowings of Ungodliness?
-What Villanies of every kind are committed Day by Day; yea, too often with Impunity, by those who sin with a high Hand, and glory in their Shame?
-Who can reckon up the Oaths, Curses, Prophaneness, Blasphemies, the Lying, Slandering, Evil-speaking, the Sabbathbreaking, Gluttony, Drunkenness, Revenge, the Whoredoms.
-Adulteries, and various Uncleanness, the Frauds.
-Injustice, Oppression, Extortion, which overspead our Land as a Flood?
+10. But "the wisdom of God" was always "foolishness with men."
+No marvel, then, that the great mystery of the Gospel should be now also "hid from the wise and prudent," as well as in the days of old; that it should be almost universally denied, ridiculed, and exploded, as mere frenzy; and that all who dare avow it still, are branded with the names of madmen and enthusiasts !
+This is "that falling away" which was to come; that general apostasy, of all orders and degrees of men, which we even now find to have overspread the earth.
+"Run to and fro in the streets of Jerusalem, and see if ye can find a man," a man that loveth the Lord his God with all his heart, and serveth him with all his strength.
+How does our own land mourn (that we look no farther) under the overflowings of ungodliness!
+What villanies of every kind are committed day by day; yea, too often with impunity, by those who sin with a high hand, and glory in their shame!
+Who can reckon up the oaths, curses, profaneness, blasphemies; the lying, slandering, evil-speaking; the sabbath-breaking, gluttony, drunkenness, revenge; the whoredoms, adulteries, and various uncleanness; the frauds, injustice, oppression, extortion, which overspread our land as a flood?

-pure from these grosser Abominations; how much Anger and Pride, how much Sloth and Idleness, how much Softness and Esseminacy, how much Luxury and Self-Indulgence, how much Covetousness and Ambition, how much Thirst of Praise, how much Love of the World, how much Fear of Man, is to be sound?
-Mean while, how little of true Religion?
-For where is he that loveth either God or his Neighbour, as he hath given as Commandment: On the one hand are those, who have not fo much as the Form of Godlines: On the other, those who have the Form only; there stands the Open, there the Painted Sepulchre.
-So that in very Deed, whosever were earnestly to behold any public gathering together of the People, (I fear those in our Churches are not to be excepted) might easily perceive, that the one Part avere Sadducees, and the other Pharises: The one having almost as little Concern about Religion, as if there were no Resurvestion, neither Angel nor Spirit; and the other making it a mere lifeless Form, a dull Round of external Performances, without either true Faith, or the Love of God, or Joy in the Holy Ghost.
+11. And even among those who have kept themselves pure from those grosser abominations, how much anger and pride, how much sloth and idleness, how much softness and effeminacy, how much luxury and self-indulgence, how much covetousness and ambition, how much thirst of praise, how much love of the world, how much fear of man, is to be found !
+Meanwhile, how little of true religion !
+For, where is he that loveth either God or his neighbour, as he hath given us commandment?
+On the one hand, are those who have not so much as the form of godliness; on the other, those who have the form only: there stands the open, there the painted, sepulchre.
+So that in very deed, whosoever were earnestly to behold any public gathering together of the people, (I fear those in our churches are not to be excepted,) might easily perceive, "that the one part were Sadducees, and the other Pharisees:" the one having almost as little concern about religion, as if there were " no resurrection, neither angel nor spirit;" and the other, making it a mere lifeless form, a dull round of external performances, without either true faith, or the love of God, or joy in the HolyGhost!

-|| Collect before the Holy Communion. \ Collect for St Stephen's Day.
+§ Collect before the Holy Communion.